rmsa42/Philosophers/README.md

 - A message announcing a philosopher died should be displayed no more than 10 ms after the actual death of the philosopher.
 - Your program must not have any data races.

+## Threads vs Processes

+### What's a Thread?
+A thread is the smallest unit of execution within a process.
+Threads within the same process share the same memory space and resources, allowing them to communicate more easily.

+### What's a Process?
+A process is an independent program or instance of a program that runs in its own memory space and has its own set of system resources.
+Processes are isolated from each other.

+### Differences between Threads and Processes
+Main differences:
+1. Memory space
+    - Threads within the same process share the same memory space, meaning a thread can modify the same data of another thread
+    - Process have their own memory space, meaning that any change in one process doesn't affect another processes.
+2. Isolation
+    - Threads within the same process are not isolated from each other, meaning if one thread crashes it can affect all the threads.
+    - Processes are isolated from each other, meaning if a process crashes it doesn't affect the others processes.
+3. Communication
+    - Threads can comunicate through shared memory.
+This requires careful synchronization to avoid race conditions.
+    - Process can comunicate via pipes.

+### Mutex and Semaphore
+A [mutex](https://en.wikipedia.org/wiki/Mutual_exclusion) is a protection to the shared memory between threads to avoid race conditions.
+The `mutex` prevents multiple threads from accessing the same data simultaneously.

+A [semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)) is the same as `mutex` but for processes instead.

 ## Project Structure
 - `philo/`: Main directory contaning all the directories.
 - `philo_bonus/`: Main directory contaning all the directories for the bonus part.